 The Loire Valley in Central France is a fantastic area to explore by car.
 Spanning some 270 kilometers that follow the Loire River, this beautiful region boasts stunning landscapes of vineyards, forests, and castles.

-This 5-day Loire Valley road trip is one of the most beautiful road trips in France.
+This road trip Loire Valley is one of the most beautiful road trips in France.
 Read more about road tripping in France:

 - Start: Orléans

 - Suggested Route: Orléans – Blois – Amboise – Chinon

 - Total distance: 240 km, 4 hours drive in total

 - Regions covered: Centre-Val-de-Loire

 - Best for: châteaux, medieval towns, food, and wine.